Glossary

 What is the SALT deduction cap?

-The SALT cap was established with the passage of TCJA in 2017.
-Prior to TCJA, there was no cap on the SALT tax deduction, so taxpayers could deduct 100% of their state and local taxes paid.
+The SALT cap was established with the passage of the Tax Cuts and Jobs Act in 2017 and modified by the One Big Beautiful Bill Act in 2025.
+Prior to the TCJA, there was no cap on the SALT tax deduction, so taxpayers could deduct 100% of their state and local taxes paid.

 The SALT cap has stirred much debate, especially within high-tax states, as opponents argued that the SALT cap was unconstitutional.
 In 2018, the governments of New York, New Jersey, Connecticut, and Maryland filed a lawsuit against the Treasury Department and IRS.

 The SALT cap, however, was ultimately ruled to be constitutional.
 In 2022, the Supreme Court declined to review the Second Circuit’s decision in New York v.
-Yellen (CA 2 2021), which held that the SALT cap is constitutional.
+Yellen, which held that the SALT cap is constitutional.

 Why was the SALT deduction capped?